reinierdevalk/abtab/README.md

 To install or update Bash, run the Cygwin `setup` tool.

 ### 3. Confirming installation
 Once Bash is installed, repeat Step 1.
-If the output does not show the version you just installed, you must add the installation path to the system $PATH -- see [Adding an installation path to the system `PATH`](#adding-an-installation-path-to-the-system-PATH)
+If the output does not show the version you just installed, you must add the installation path to the system $PATH -- see [Adding an installation path to the system `PATH`](#adding-an-installation-path-to-the-system-PATH).

 <!-- OLD VERSION BASH
 ## Bash